The Complete Simple Guide to English Tenses with Infographics

-The tenses in English can be a little difficult to understand.
-Here is a complete guide to all 12 major verb tenses in the English language, and the conditional forms.
-Each verb tense has Infographics to help you understand how the verbs are changed in that tense, and what time each tense is for.
+The tenses (different grammar for time) in English can be a little difficult to understand.
+Here is a complete guide to all 12 major verb tenses in the English language, and conditional sentences.
+Each verb tense has Infographics and examples to help you understand how the verbs are changed in that tense, and what time each tense is for.
+There are also examples of the different ways that tense can be used.

 When do I use the present simple?